xullnn/ls_pull_over_push/225/answers.md

 console.log(a); // 3
 ```

 - the word `this` inside nested function definition refers to global object, not the first level wrapper function.
+In other words, `this` written inside nested function will lose its context, then point to `this` defined in global scope.

 What can be called 'explicit execution'?